Autonomous-Resilient-Cyber-Defence/PrimAITE/docs/source/simulation_components/system/common/common_configuration.rst

 ``listen_on_ports``
 """""""""""""""""""

 The set of ports to listen on.
 This is in addition to the main port the software is designated.
-This set can either be the string name of ports or the port integers
+This can either be the string name of ports or the port integers

 Example: